Lip Filler Side Effects: How to Quickly Manage Swelling, Bruising & More

 FAQs

 How long does swelling usually last after lip fillers?
-Typically, swelling lasts 2-4 days but can vary depending on the individual.

 How can I minimize bruising after fillers?
-Avoid alcohol, apply cold compresses, and follow post-care instructions closely.

 Conclusion